The New Mastersounds: History

-In the late 1990s, guitarist and producer Eddie Roberts was running a club night in Leeds called The Cooker.
+In the late 1990s, guitarist and producer Eddie Roberts was running a night club in Leeds called The Cooker.
 When The Cooker moved into a new venue with a second floor in 1999, there was space and the opportunity to put a live band together to complement the DJ sets.
 Simon Allen and Roberts had played together in 1997 as The Mastersounds, with a different bassist and no organ.
 Through friends and the intimate nature of the Leeds music scene, Pete Shand and Bob Birch joined the band on bass and Hammond organ respectively, establishing The New Mastersounds.
 Their first rehearsal produced a release for Blow it Hard Records on two limited-edition 7" singles in 2000.

 As a band, and as individuals, the New Mastersounds have collaborated with an array of musicians DJs and producers, including: Soul Rebels Brass Band, Lou Donaldson (Blue Note), Corinne Bailey Rae (EMI), Quantic (Tru Thoughts), Carleen Anderson (Young Disciples / Brand New Heavies), Keb Darge & Kenny Dope (Kay Dee Records), John Arnold (Ubiquity), Mr Scruff (Ninja Tuna), Snowboy (Ubiquity), Fred Everything (2020 Vision), Andy Smith (Portishead), James Taylor (JTQ), LSK (Faithless), and Karl Denson (Lenny Kravitz, Greyboy AllStars).

 In 2006, as well as playing club gigs in France, Spain, Belgium and Italy, the band toured the US and Japan.
 In August, they finished recording their fifth album, 102% (released on One Note Records in 2007).
 The album featured collaborations with sax and flute player Rob Lavers, who went on to perform as a guest with the band on several subsequent tours.
 Also during 2006, producer/guitarist Eddie Roberts released a live album in Japan (Roughneck – Live in Paris), and produced a studio album of his own arrangements of traditional Italian songs called Trenta.

 On their first Jamcruise, in 2007, the NMS played Meters tunes with George Porter, Jr. sitting in.
 On their return to the UK, a capacity crowd at London's Jazz Cafe was on hand for the album launch of 102%.
-The band also performed tunes from the new album for Mark Lamarr on BBC Radio Two.
+The band also performed tunes from the new album for Mark Lamarr on BBC Radio 2.
 Organist Bob Birch reluctantly retired from the band due to commitments at home, and Eddie, Simon, and Pete brought in another Leeds keyboard player, Joe Tatton, who had subbed for Bob in the past as well as worked with UK soul star Corinne Bailey Rae and The Haggis Horns.
 Joe's real initiation took place in April with the band's first trip to New Orleans, during which they played at the House of Blues and the Blue Nile and where Eddie sat in to play with Idris Muhammad, Lonnie Smith, Galactic, Papa Mali, and The Greyboy Allstars.
 Having enjoyed good receptions at the Wakarusa, Harmony, Gratefulfest, and High Sierra Music Festivals, the NMS traveled to Chicago at the end of July to play at Wicker Park and to open for The Headhunters.